nabeelmumtaz92/ReturnIt/replit.md

 ### Customer Features
 - Account management, social login.
+- **Guest Checkout**: Complete booking flow without account creation.
+Users can fill all booking steps as guests, with data saved to localStorage.
+Authentication prompt appears at final step with options to create account or sign in.
+After authentication, booking data is automatically restored for seamless completion.
 - **Store Location Autocomplete**: Type store name (e.g., "Target") to see dropdown with:
   - "Any [Store] Location" option - driver delivers to nearest location (e.g., allows returning Target items at any Target store)
   - Specific store locations with addresses for precise routing